When Learning Changes Everything - Moments That Transform How You Coach

 Exposure

-You can’t discover what you’re never exposed to.
+You cannot discover what you are never exposed to.
 Diverse inputs create transformation opportunities.

 Reflection